 - How much time would I have to give?

-Most volunteers work one four-hour shift each week.
+Most volunteers work one 4 to 6-hour shift each week.
 Some give more, some give less.
 Schedules are arranged to suit your availability.

 - What do volunteers wear?